differentMonster/weddinghouse-max/README.md

   CLOSED: [2022-04-23 Sat 23:28]
   - Note taken on [2022-04-23 Sat 23:28] \\
     - must do a cypress test to minicart info should match cart info
-* TODO zoom in single page detail
+* FIXME zoom in single page detail
+  - z-index have issuse

 ## Backend
 Must have :